jijiduc/Chess_database/README.md

 ### Scope of Modeling

-- **Will model:**
+- **Modeled:**
   - Players, games, tournaments, and performance tracking.
   - Club affiliations and tournament results.
   - Financial details (e.g., prize payouts).
   - Scheduling systems for tournaments or games.
-- **Will not model:**
+- **Not Modeled:**
-  - game moves database
+  - A detailed moves database for chess games.

 ---

 ## Familiarity and Motivation

 As chess enthusiasts, this project combines personal interest with practical database design skills.
-Our motivation lies in creating a system that can offer insights into a pseudo chess world, such as player performance, gains and tournaments results.
+The motivation lies in creating a system that offers insights into a pseudo chess world, such as player performance, gains, and tournament results.

 ### Data Availability

-- Initial data can be simulated or sourced from freely available chess tournament records and player databases online, for example TWIC.
-Probable adaptation may need to be done.
-If necessary, generated datas will be used to populated the tables.
+Initial data will be simulated or sourced from freely available chess tournament records and player databases online, such as TWIC.
+If necessary, generated data will be used to populate the tables.